-- ▶ Manufacturing and industrial processes release GHGs, which the Environmental Protection Agency (EPA) estimates are equivalent to approximately 350 million metric tons of carbon dioxide emissions - 5% of the total US greenhouse gas emissions. - ► Industrial processes, including manufacturing, accounted for 7.3% of the GHG emissions in 2010 in the European Union 27.
+- Manufacturing and industrial processes release GHGs, which the Environmental Protection Agency (EPA) estimates are equivalent to approximately 350 million metric tons of carbon dioxide emissions 5% of the total US greenhouse gas emissions. - ► Industrial processes, including manufacturing, accounted for 50% of the latest accounted for GHG emissions in the European Union 28.